KonstaDyneRobotics/ESP32CAM_OV3660_-_L298N_Simple-Robot-Vehicle/README.md

 - Large video streaming window .
 - Enhanced Video image adapted to OV3660 camera sensor.
 - "Carbon Fiber_Flame Red" or "Mil Spec Tactical (somewhat "muted" ) style UIs ,but gentle with the eyes .

-- Two UI styles
 - Code is directly compatible with quite a few  2WD/4WD ESP32 CAM & L298N based robot vehicles found on the global market.
-- Folder with CFR ending : carbon fiber & flame red UI / folder with MILSPEC ending : tactical UI
+- Two UI styles : Folder  CFR : carbon fiber & flame red UI // folder  MILSPEC : tactical UI

 Basic Parts List
--ESP32CAM AI THINKER module with OV3660 camera sensor and external WiFi antenna (0 Ohm resistor has to be unsoldered from onboard antenna pad and be soldered to the external antenna plug pad) -L298N Motor Driver
+-ESP32CAM AI THINKER module with OV3660 camera sensor and external WiFi antenna

+(0 Ohm resistor has to be unsoldered from onboard antenna pad and be soldered to the external antenna plug pad)

+-L298N Motor Driver

 -3 x18650 3.7V Li ion batteries + 3x18650 battery case/holder + toggle switch

 -2WD / 4WD platform (chassis + motors + tracks/wheels)

--(optional) S90 analog micro servo + bracket for camera tilt (DIY) -(optional) DC/DC 12V>5V 2A PSU for powering the servo motor
+-(optional) S90 analog micro servo + bracket for camera tilt (DIY)

+-(optional) DC/DC 12V>5V 2A PSU for powering the servo motor

 Software

 Arduino IDE : Download " esp32 " at board manager by Espressif Systems Ver .: 3.1.0 <===IMPORTANT !!!

 (optional): Download SimpleServoESP32  ver: 1.0.1  library for the servo motor.

 Pin connections

 5V ==> to 5V out of the L298N Motor Driver module

 GND ==> to GND of the L298N Motor Driver module

 12 ==> to IN4  of the L298N Motor Driver module,

 13 ==> to IN3  of the L298N Motor Driver module,

 15 ==> to IN2  of the L298N Motor Driver module ,

 14 ==> to IN1  of the L298N Motor Driver module ,

 2 ==> to Signal Input of the servo motor  ( camera tilt )

 // L298N Motor Connections

 OUT1 : Red wire (+) of Right motor(s)

 OUT2 : Black wire (-) of Right motor(s)

 OUT3 : Black wire (-) of Left motor(s)

 OUT1 : Red wire (+) of Left motor(s)

 WiFi ssid : ESP32CAM Robot

 WiFi password: 1234567890

 Once WiFi connection is established ,on the web browser type : 192.168.4.1 to enter the UI control page